Jump to Videos List (New video added 2/9/23)

 Taken along Drawbridge Parkway in vicinity of future interchange with US 220/Battleground Avenue

-Signage placed along W. Friendly Avenue will have overlay for Raleigh once the entire northern section is completed.
+Signage placed along W. Friendly Avenue will have an overlay panel for Raleigh.

 Here's the signage at the future on-ramp to West I-840 from Lawndale Drive: